mrsharp-milken/cs50-workspace/README.md

 3. Run the program.
 What does it do?
 Look around!

 4. This program uses python's default graphics library, called **tkinter**.
 We'll be using it for the next project.
-Look it up, then add some code to draw a different shape, like a rectangle or circle.
+For now, use google to help you add code to draw a rectangle or circle using the **tkinter** library.

 ## Submitting